realA10001986/Time-Circuits-Display/README.md

 In order to use the Speedometer display, select the correct display type in the Config Portal.
 There are two special options in the Speedo Display Type drop-down: *Ada 1911 (left tube)* and *Ada 878 (left tube)*.
 These two can be used if you connect only one 2-digit-tube to the respective Adafruit i2c backpack, as I did in case of my speedo replica as well as my [Wall Clock](#my-custom-made-time-circuits-wall-clock).

 Since the I2C bus is already quite long from the control board to the last display in the chain, I recommend soldering another XH 4pin plug onto the control board (there are two additional i2c break-outs available), and to connect the speedometer there.
+For wiring information, please see [here](#appendix-b-i2c-peripheral-wiring).

 ## GPS receiver